Choose your settings

 These costs vary according to your personal use, the number of rooms, the season and sometimes even the age of the building.

-The prices posted for consumer goods will be increased by 15%, the equivalent of provincial and federal taxes.
+Expect to pay 15% more than the advertised prices for consumer goods due to provincial and federal taxes.
 Learn more about taxable goods and services.

 Groceries

-Groceries cost about $300 per person, per month.
-Of course, this amount can vary if you’re in a couple or if you have a family and depending on your food choices, among other things.
+Groceries cost about $340 per person, per month.3 Of course, this amount depends on things like whether you live alone, if you have a family and your food choices.

 Telecommunications plans (internet, television and mobile)